oftalmologa/mKSM/README.md

 8. Select "Run"
 9. A new file will be saved in the same folder with the analyzed image, and a text file will also be saved with the measurements.

-You can also run this macro in batch over all the images in a folder.
+You can also run this macro in batch over all the images in a folder: In the _Process_ menu, select _Batch_ > _Macro_ .

 ## FAQ

+### What is the purpose of mKSM?

+Measuring the foveal avascular zone (FAZ) area in the eye.

 ### What does mKSM stand for?